The Haunted Mansion: Development

 After the fair, many Imagineers such as Marc Davis, X Atencio and Claude Coats contributed ideas to the project.
-By this time, Ken Anderson had left the project.
-Rolly Crump showed Walt some designs for his version, which included bizarre objects like coffin clocks, candle men, talking chairs, man-eating plants, tiki-like busts, living gypsy wagons and a mirror with a face.
-Walt accepted these ideas and wanted to make the proclaimed "Museum of the Weird", a restaurant side to the now-named Haunted Mansion, similar to the Blue Bayou at Pirates of the Caribbean.
-Though this concept was never realized, some of its aspects were implemented into the final attraction.
+By this time, Anderson had left the project.
+Rolly Crump showed Disney some designs for his version, which included bizarre objects like coffin clocks, candle men, talking chairs, man-eating plants, tiki-like busts, living gypsy wagons and a mirror with a face.
+Disney accepted these ideas and wanted to make the proclaimed "Museum of the Weird", a restaurant side to the now-named Haunted Mansion, similar to the Blue Bayou at Pirates of the Caribbean.

-When Walt put Imagineers Rolly Crump and Yale Gracey in charge of creating illusions for the attraction, they intended to make the "Museum of the Weird" into a separate section that guests could walk through, where they could see transparent ghosts and other apparitions utilizing the Pepper's Ghost technique used in the theater since the early 1800s.
+When Disney put Imagineers Crump and Yale Gracey in charge of creating illusions for the attraction, they intended to make the "Museum of the Weird" into a separate section that guests could walk through, where they could see transparent ghosts and other apparitions utilizing the Pepper's ghost technique used in the theater since the early 1800s.
 Crump and Gracey were eventually given a large workshop to develop their ideas.
 One night, the two Imagineers decided to play a prank on the night cleaning crew.
-As Crump explained: "…We got a call from personnel saying that the janitors requested that we leave the lights on in there due to the creepiness of all the audio-animatronic ghosts and such.
+As Crump explained:

+We got a call from personnel saying that the janitors requested that we leave the lights on in there due to the creepiness of all the audio-animatronic ghosts and such.
 We complied, but put motion sensors in the room that would extinguish the lights and turn on all the ghost effects when triggered.
 The next morning, we came in and found all the ghost effects still running and a broom lying in the center of the floor.
-Personnel called and said that the janitors would not be back."
+Personnel called and said that the janitors would not be back.

-Marc Davis and Claude Coats, two of the Mansion's main designers, disagreed on whether the ride should be frightening or enjoyable.
+Davis and Coats, two of the Mansion's main designers, disagreed on whether the ride should be frightening or funny.
 Coats, originally a background artist, wanted a scary adventure, and produced renditions of moody surroundings like endless hallways, corridors of doors, and bleakly spooky environments.
 Davis, an animator and character designer, proposed a variety of mostly comical characters, and thought the ride should be silly and full of gags.
-In the end, both artists got their ways when X Atencio combined their approaches and ideas, creating a transition from dark foreboding to "spirited" entertainment.
+In the end, both artists got their ways when Atencio combined their approaches and ideas, creating a transition from dark foreboding to "spirited" entertainment.
 The ride narration was performed by Paul Frees in the role of the Ghost Host.
 The attraction's theme song, "Grim Grinning Ghosts", was composed by Buddy Baker with lyrics by Atencio.
 Different versions of it can be heard in nearly every area of the ride.